 - Cut puff pastry into whatever shape you choose!

-- Add fresh parsley and puff pastry to the top of your soup and serve
+- Add fresh parsley for a splash of color and puff pastry to the top of your soup and serve

 Yes!
 Sign me up!